matwilso/generative_models/README.md

 Implementations of fundamental deep generative models.
 <!--, along with descriptions using simple language.-->

-Partially these are my notes to understand the algorithms and I make them public to incentivize myself to understand them clearly.
+Partially these are my notes to understand the algorithms and I make them public to incentivize myself to understand them clearly and make the code clean.
 Beyond that, my goal is to provide a central source of many of the important fundamental generative models, with code that is as simple as possible to understand.

 Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course,